mhaywardhill/deploy_postgres_single_server/README.md

-## Deploy Postgres Single Server in Azure
+## Deploy Postgres Single Server in Azure using Terraform

 ### Login to Azure using the CLI